 States with the highest percentage of uninsured drivers

-More than 20% of drivers in Florida, Mississippi, New Mexico, Michigan, and Tennessee are without car insurance.
+More than 23% of drivers in Tennessee, Michigan, and Mississippi are without insurance.

 How Much Uninsured Motorist Coverage Do I Need?